MITSustainableDesignLab/umidocs/README.md

 This is the development site for the umi user guide.

-Instructions for developers are available on the [wiki].
+Instructions for developers are available on the [wiki](https://github.com/MITSustainableDesignLab/umidocs/wiki).

 ## Main project location